NABI18/hello-world-docker-aws/docs/00-GitRepository.md

 We will be **pushing an existing repository from the command line**.

+---
 ## Push your code to your new repository
-In order to do this, you can copy the code snippet under the title **...or push an existing repository from the command line** and execute it.
+In order to do this, you can copy the code snippet under the title "**...or push an existing repository from the command line**" and execute it.

 Below are the steps with a small explanation for each command.
 ```shell